 Different Languages Follow Similar Evolutions, Says Brian Joseph

 Brian Joseph, Distinguished University Professor of Linguistics and the Kenneth E. Naylor Professor of South Slavic Languages and Linguistics, studies historical linguistics, the history of the Greek language, language contact, Greek, Albanian, and Balkan linguistics, and Sanskrit.
 He’s especially interested in the way that the similar experiences that cultures have with language influence how their language develops.
-For more of his discussion with David Staley, listen to this week’s Voices of Excellence.

 The Tension Between the Practical and the Impractical: Reitter Describes the Crisis in Humanities

 Paul Reitter, Professor of Germanic Languages and Literatures, studies German-Jewish culture, the history of higher education, modernism, and critical theory, among other areas.
 His most recent book, co-authored with Chad Wellmon, is Permanent Crisis: The Humanities in a Disenchanted Age, which examines the long history of the Humanities being described in terms of crisis.
-For more of his discussion with David Staley, listen to this week’s Voices of Excellence.